 How you feel about your lymphoedema

-It is perfectly ‘normal’ to feel anxious or worried about what is happening, you may be distressed by how your body is changing or the way it looks, you may be frightened about the future and what it holds, or you may be completely calm and positive and be looking forward to getting some treatment.
+It is perfectly ‘normal’ to feel anxious or worried about what is happening, you may be distressed by how your body is changing or the way it looks, you may be frightened about the future and what it holds, or you may be completely calm and positive and be looking forward to getting some treatment, everyone with lymphoedema is different and feels differently about their condition.
 The LSN speaks to hundreds of people just like you every year.
 However you are feeling, it is okay to feel that way, but if you would like to talk to someone who may be able to provide you with some further information or support please do not hesitate to call us on 020 7351 4480.

-This information has been produced from various existing LSN resources and has been checked for accuracy by LSN Nurse Advisor Denise Hardy in January 2019.
-It will be reviewed in January 2021.
+This information has been produced from various existing LSN resources and has been checked for accuracy by LSN Nurse Advisor, Denise Hardy.
+It was last reviewed in October 2022 and will be reviewed in October 2025.